12 mind-blowing facts about the criminal justice system — and the best ways to fix it

 4,300 new hires

 Dave’s Killer Bread isn’t the only one.
-Perhaps the complete opposite business from the organic bread baker is financial giant JP Morgan Chance, which has committed to similar second-chance efforts.
+Perhaps the complete opposite business from the organic bread baker is financial giant JP Morgan Chase, which has committed to similar second-chance efforts.

 Roughly ten per cent of its new hires in the US, about 4,300 people, have prior contact with the system, said Nan Gibson, executive director of the company’s policy center.
 The company achieved that through “banning the box” asking about criminal records on its job applications, as well as supporting local groups that offered job training and legal assistance to prospective hires from justice-impacted backgrounds.